grafana/faro-web-sdk/experimental/instrumentation-performance-timeline/README.md

 ### Mutating or filtering performance entries

 The Performance Timeline emits a lot of data which quickly adds up.
-Often users mutate Performance Entries to trim down the payload size of an entry or to further remove noise.
-Sometimes you may need a complex filter which can not be achieved with the above config options.
+Often users mutate Performance Entries to trim down the payload size of an entry, to further remove noise or if they need a filter which can not be achieved with the above config options.

 Therefore we provide the `beforeEmit` hook.

-This hook triggers after all the other options mentioned above e. g. skipping entries by key/value combination.
+This hook triggers after all the other options mentioned above i. e. skipping entries by url.

-The `beforeEmit` hook provides two parameters and either return the new performance entry which shall be send to the backend or `false` in case the entire entry should be dropped.
+The `beforeEmit` hook receives the json representation of a performance entry as a parameter and either returns the performance entry which shall be send to the backend or `false` in case the entire entry should be dropped.

 `beforeEmit: (performanceEntry: performanceEntryJSON: any) => Record<string, any> | false;`

-The first parameter is the performance entry as emitted by the browser, the second one is its JSON representation as returned by calling the `toJSON()` function of the respective PerformanceEntry.
+Note:\
-We provide the JSON representation as an own parameter because it is already created by the Instrumentation.
-So you can avoid calling the `toJson()` function twice.
+The JSON representation of the performance entry is the object returned by calling the `toJSON()` function of the respective PerformanceEntry.

 ### Config Options